Select a language

-In practical terms, agile development is all about delivering small pieces of working software quickly to improve customer satisfaction.
-Usually, agile software development consists of small teams of software developers and business representatives regularly meeting in-person throughout the software development life cycle.
+In practical terms, agile software development methodologies are all about delivering small pieces of working software quickly to improve customer satisfaction.
+These methodologies use adaptive approaches and teamwork to focus on continuous improvement.
+Usually, agile software development consists of small, self-organizing teams of software developers and business representatives regularly meeting in-person throughout the software development life cycle.
 Agile favors a lightweight approach to software documentation and embraces—rather than resists—changes at any stage of the life cycle.

 Agile as we know it today traces its history to 2001.
 Reacting to waterfall approaches to project management, which organizes a software project as a series of linear sequences, a group of software developers penned The Manifesto for Agile Software Development.
-In this document proposed a new approach to software development and described 4 key characteristics that they believed should be valued over other concerns.
-As they put it, agile team members should value:
+In this document the programmers proposed a new approach to software development and described 4 key characteristics that they believed should be valued over other concerns.
+As they put it, agile software development teams should value:

 - Individuals and interactions over processes and tools